-It is a charity auction held in august 2021, the profits of the auction goes to creative and artistic activities at the New Children's Hospital in Helsinki.
-The auction is managed by Auction House Helander online on www.helander.com.
+The auction was held in august 2021, the profits of the auction went to the creative and artistic activities at the New Children's Hospital in Helsinki.
+The auction was managed by Auction House Helander online on www.helander.com.

 What is the auction?

 See Evening of the Arts.